cchapman31/cchapman31.github.io/README.md

 - **Member** (no role) — signs in, logs their own transfers and OCCs, spins.
 - **SDR** — same as a member: logs their own transfers and OCCs to earn spins.
-- **Sales** / **Service** — do **not** log their own stats.
-A Team Lead or Admin assigns their transfers (and OCCs), which grant spins by the usual rule.
-Their wheel page shows a "your transfers are assigned for you" note instead of the stat-entry card.
+- **Sales** / **Service** — a stripped-down view: **only their bank slip**, no wheel and no mention of transfers or stats at all.
+They see their balance, baseballs, and MVP awards and nothing else.
+Rewards reach them through what a Team Lead or Admin grants (bucks, baseballs, MVP awards).
 - **Team Lead** — logs their own stats and spins, plus a **Your team** panel and an **Assign transfers** panel on the wheel page: re-log a teammate, or post transfers/OCCs to Sales and Service people.